mcomunita/AFX-Research/README.md

 ---
 ## Support

-To show your support please consider giving this repo a star:
+To show your support please consider giving this repo a star.

 Thanks!